 Playback and Options

-To play the animation, either press the buttons at the bottom of the viewer, or use the keyboard shortcuts.
+To play the animation, you can either press the buttons at the bottom of the Viewer, or use the keyboard shortcuts.

-At the bottom of the viewer is the selector for connecting a timeline, as described in the Mutiple Timelines and Viewers section on the previous page.
+At the bottom of the Viewer there is a selector for connecting a Timeline, as described in the Mutiple Timelines and Viewers section on the previous page.

-Next to it is a Time controller, consisting of a timecode and its frame equivalent:
+Next to it, there is a time controller consisting of a timecode and its frame equivalent:

-- Click drag frames to move forward or backward in time.
+- Click and drag frames to move forward or backward in time

-To the left of the Time Controller, a stopwatch icon displays a Mini-Timeline at the bottom of the Viewer.
+To the left of the Time Controller there is a stopwatch icon that displays a Mini-Timeline at the bottom of the Viewer.
 Its zoom ratio and positioning are the same as that of the Timeline connected to the Viewer.
 The keyboard shortcuts for navigating these Mini-Timelines are the same.

 This is especially useful when working in full-screen mode with a maximized Viewer.

-- Back to the beginning of the composition (Ctrl/Cmd + Left)
+- Jump to the beginning of the composition (Ctrl/Cmd + Left)

 - Go back one frame (Left)